woojoo666/arcana-notes/notes11.md

 with the methods `set_spawn` and `pick_one` and `make_ordered`

-might be possible now to actually only allow for self insertions and then they are published on a special property if you want to publish them
+might be possible now to actually only allow for restricted set_spawn aka you can only set_spawn on the `_insertions` special object and then insertions can be published on a special property/address if you want to publish them

 ### Cloning vs Copying, Set_Spawn vs Recursion